2026 comparison · 7 UK vendors

 What does Certivus offer that others don't?

-Three differentiators.
-First, Certivus is built for UK MLR 2017 from day one — not a global product with a UK adaptation.
-Second, transparent published pricing (Starter £49/mo, Professional £149/mo) with a recurring free tier (5 verifications per month, no card required) rather than quote-based or one-off-trial pricing.
-Third, direct founder access via the Founding 50 program — the first 50 UK firms get 50% off for life, a WhatsApp line to the founder, and quarterly Founders Roadmap calls.
+Four differentiators.
+First, Certivus is built for UK MLR 2017 from day one; not a global product with a UK adaptation.
+Second, transparent, self-serve pricing with no plans at all: a full KYC and AML check draws £2.49 of wallet credit, falling to £1.13 on an annual retainer, with £10 of free credit to start (4 full checks, no card required) rather than quote-based pricing.
+Third, Ongoing monitoring is £0.99 per client per year.
+Fourth, direct founder access via the Founding 50 program; the first 50 UK firms get £1.13 per full check for life on any retainer commitment, with a WhatsApp line to the founder, case-study permission, and quarterly feedback calls.
 Trade-off: Certivus is newer, so it has fewer integrations than established incumbents.

 See Certivus on your own firm's scenarios

-5 free verifications a month, no credit card.
+£10 of free credit to start, no credit card.
 Or book a 30-minute walkthrough with the team.